jaymarf/vscs-in-codespaces/README.md

 ## Running Your Devstamp in vscs-in-codespaces

+The end-to-end developer stamp allows you to exercise the client(s), frontend/backend webservices, and the vso cli.
+This is a useful tool for anyone who is developing features which span the above codebases.
+It provides isolated databases, azure resource groups, blob storage etc. This is a hybrid development environment.
+Real resources are created in Azure, despite running the web services locally.

 These steps outline how to set up and run your devstamp from your vscs-in-codespaces Codespace.
 If you've used devstamp before, you may have already completed some of these steps.
 You may skip whichever steps you've already completed.

 1. Recommended: Connect to your vscs-in-codespaces Codespace on web by going to [github.com/codespaces](github.com/codespaces) and selecting your Codespace.